Setting the Right Payment Acceptance Policies Key to Savings & Security

 - Set your refund policy to take advantage of credit voucher Interchange.

-- Steer payment choice to lower cost payment options.
+- Add ACH as a payment choice to lower cost payment options.

 - Use Tokenization to reduce the scope of your PCI compliance efforts.

 - Limit or eliminate pre-authorizations of sales orders.